kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 V. [Optional] Activate the enclave pool to accelerate the enclave creation time
 --------------------------------

-This step is optional, but we recommend to do it in order to improve the user experience during the enclave creation.
+This step is optional, but we recommend taking it as it improves the user experience during the enclave creation, specifically regarding speed.

 Creating a new enclave from scratch demands several time-consuming engine's tasks and resources creation that can't be omitted.